 EXS 190.
 Introduction to Jiu-Jitsu.
 2 credits.
 FA, SP

 Students will be instructed in Jiu-Jitsu techniques that can be utilized for both sport and self-defense.
 The course incorporates both offensive and defensive movements with a focus on control and position.
 This is an introductory course with emphasis placed upon skill development and not direct physical contact itself.
 The class is appropriate for individuals with no prior Jiu-Jitsu or martial arts experience.

 EXS 195.
 Introduction To Athletic Training.
 3 credits.
 FA, SP

 Cognitive and practical experiences designed to introduce basic athletic training principles and skills to students entering the field of sports medicine and other health care careers.

 EXS 240.
-Designing A Personalized Fitness Program.
+Foundations of Fitness and Wellness.
 3 credits.
 FA, SP

 EXS 305.
 Therapeutic Modalities.
 3 credits.
 OD

 Introduces physiological principles, concepts, and operational procedures of therapeutic modalities such as cryotherapy, hydrotherapy, and mechanical therapy as they relate to the care and treatment of injuries.
 P: EXS 320, EXS 331 or Instructor consent.

 EXS 306.
 Therapeutic Exercise.
 3 credits.
 OD